Physics and geometry of knots-quivers correspondence: Examples

 This is consistent with \cite{GKS1504} after taking into accout the~fact that they use the~convention of~\cite{Fuji:2012nx} for the~$t_{r}$ refinement, with an~extra $(-a^{-2}q^{2}t^{-3})^{r/2}$ prefactor, and use $a^{2}t^{3}$ instead of $a^{2}t$.
 These prefactors were introduced to provide more symmetric expressions -- we drop them in order to obtain the~KQ correspondence in a~natural way.
 Our choice of $a^{2}t$ in $\mathcal{P}_{r}^{0_{1}}(a,q,t)$ is consistent with conventions of \cite{GGS1304} and \cite{GNSSS1512} on the~$t_{r}$ refinement.
 The~$t_{c}$~refinement adopted in \cite{KN1703} introduces $(q^{2};q^{2}t^{2})_{r}$ in the~denominator, which is inconsistent with the~form of the~motivic generating series.

-We can generalize our results to both $t_{r}$ and $t_{c}$ by considering doubly refined KQ change of variables
+We can generalize our results to both $t_{r}$ and $t_{c}$ by considering doubly refined KQ change of variables:

-It translates the~motivic generating series to the~generating series of quadruply-graded polynomials
+It translates the~motivic generating series to the~generating series of quadruply-graded polynomials:

 Note that in \cite{GGS1304} and \cite{GNSSS1512} there is a~$a^{-r}Q^{r}$ prefactor and $(Q^{2};t_{c}^{2})_{r}$ in the~denominator.
-This discrepancy is analogous to the~one with \cite{KN1703} and is forced on us by demanding consistency with the~motivic generating series.
+This discrepancy is analogous to the~one with \cite{KN1703} and is forced by demanding consistency with the~motivic generating series.

 The doubly refined KQ change of variables is consistent with degrees of generators of the~quadruply-graded homology $\tilde{\mathscr{H}}(0_{1})$.
-We can see it by comparing (\ref{eq:HOMFLY-PT homology degrees}) to the~$\mathbf{|d|}=1$ restriction of (\ref{eq:quadruple gen series unknot})
+We can see it by comparing (\ref{eq:HOMFLY-PT homology degrees}) to the~$\mathbf{|d|}=1$ restriction of (\ref{eq:quadruple gen series unknot}):

 Note that for uncolored homology degrees of $t_{r}$ and $t_{c}$ are the~same, so they are both given by the~vector $\mathbf{t}$ from (\ref{eq:HOMFLY-PT homology degrees}).
 All comments about quadruply-graded polynomial conventions apply to degrees of $\tilde{\mathscr{H}}(0_{1})$ as well.